mautic/user-documentation/docs/segments/manage_segments.rst

 3. In the list of actions, select **Modify Contact’s Segments**.

-4. Choose from the list of existing Segments you want to add your Contact to or remove your Contact from.
+4. Choose from the list of existing Segments you want to add or remove your Contact from.

   .. image:: images/modify-segments.png
     :alt: Screenshot showing list of existing Segments.